minkaotic/front-end-notes/MVC-and-Razor.md

 ```

 ### Layout
-The (`_Layout.cshtml`)[https://docs.microsoft.com/en-us/aspnet/web-pages/overview/ui-layouts-and-themes/3-creating-a-consistent-look] file provides the overall look and feel for every page on our website, without having to have the related markup in each view (for example, header and footer markup).
+The [`_Layout.cshtml`](https://docs.microsoft.com/en-us/aspnet/web-pages/overview/ui-layouts-and-themes/3-creating-a-consistent-look) file provides the overall look and feel for every page on our website, without having to repeat the related markup in each view - for example, header and footer markup.
 > :bulb: *Typically, websites contain just a single layout page, but it is possible to have more than one layout page.*

-The **`@RenderBody`** method is used in the layout file to indicate where the content for the view requested by the user should be included (i.e. the content for each individual page).
+The **`@RenderBody`** method can be used in the layout file to indicate where the content for the view requested by the user should be included (i.e. the content for each individual page).
 This method can only be called once from a layout page.

+#### Hooking up the Layout with specific Views
+##### > Option 1: per View
-In each view file, the layout to be used with a page is indicated as follows:
+In each View file, the layout to be used with a page is indicated as follows:
 ```c#
 @{
     Layout = "~/Views/Shared/_Layout.cshtml";
 }
 ```

+##### > Option 2: all Views
+By convention, MVC will execute any code in the **`~/Views/_ViewStart.cshtml`** at the start of each View’s rendering.
+So by placing the above code in this file, the layout will be rendered for all Views, without referencing it in them individually.

 ### HTML helper methods
 Used in MVC views to generate markup